 Cellars

 Repair category -

-Notes None.
+Notes NOT APPLICABLE

+Electricity

+Repair category 1

-Electricity Repair category 2 Notes The electrical system is on mixed lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/ SELECT registered Electrical Contractor.
-A modern consumer unit has been recently installed however some elements of older wiring were noted including single sockets.
-The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+A precautionary check of the electrical system is always advised prior to purchase.